-The ability of the Bank to declare and pay dividends is subject to the rules and regulations of Kazakh legislation.
+The ability of the Bank to declare and pay dividends is subject to the rules and regulations of the Kazakhstan legislation.

-Dividends in relation to ordinary shares are reflected as an appropriation of retained earnings in the period when they are declared.
+Dividends on ordinary shares are reflected as an appropriation of retained earnings in the period when they are declared.